seanmyers/stonington_23/_posts/2022-07-25-equipment.md

 - you may be able to wear shorts but if not a pair of lightweight pants for kayaking during the day

 The common things we need are:
-- two tents.
-I have one 3 man (2 comfortably).
-We could use another one of these plus possibly a bivy sack for the 5th person
 - two 5 gallon water containers.
 I have one.
+- lanterns. they have a couple at the cabin bu maybe we consider bringing a spare
-- a stove.
+- a cooking pot.
 I have one.
-- lantern.
-Does anyone have a battery powered one?
-- a cooking pot.
-I have one
+- a frying pan.
+I have one.
 - garbage bags
 - can opener
 - toilet paper and shovel